HUNZALAMUSHTAQ/devops-readme/README.md

 ```
 ### Release Pipeline

-- Connect Atrifacts from your build pipelines as per requirements.
+- Connect Artifacts from your build pipelines as per requirements.
 - It contains 2 task IIS and SQL Deployement
 - Add DB_USER and DB_PASSWORD in variables in release pipelines
 - Assign DB user permissions for DB ownership(User Mapping), create DB (server role), Manage, Also edit securables for this user Alter any DB , Connect any DB, Connect SQL, Create any DB.